dsciitbbs/The_OOP_Event/Episode_1/Missions.md

 		- Can you customize it?
 	- Try assigning an Object to another
 	- Customize the Constructor
+	- Try declaring an Object of class 'Bike' inside the Bike class itself.
+How can you solve the error that pops up?

 ### 4. Further
 1. Say you did the above exercise